Ways To Use A Pocket Knife

 25. To shotgun that beer – Okay so you’ve opened a bunch of boxes, removed some staples, cut some bait, rescued someone from a burning car, skinned a buck, opened a Dear John letter and defended yourself from assault on the way to your buddy’s house where you plan to drown your sorrows in a few brewskis.
 Make those brews count by opening a hole in the side of each can and shotgunning the contents.
 Just make sure you don’t get anywhere near a motor vehicle afterward.

-26. To survive the zombie apocalypse – According to a number of YouTube channels the zombie apocalypse is right around the corner which makes the likelihood real-world enough for us.
-When the undead appear on your front porch you’re going to need a sound way to protect yourself and nothing’s better than your good old pocket knife.
+26. To survive the zombie apocalypse – According to a number of YouTube channels, the zombie apocalypse is right around the corner which makes the likelihood real-world enough for us.
+When the undead appear on your front porch, your handy keychain knife probably isn’t going to be a lifesaver.
+So you’re going to need a sound way to protect yourself and nothing’s better than your good old pocket knife.
 When using a pocket knife to neutralize a zombie you’ll need to get in close and go for the vital organs.
 You may even want to have a knife in each hand just to ramp up the slaughter.
-Once you’ve freed yourself from the initial wave you’ll want to take a few minutes to sharpen your knife using any one of a multitude of first class sharpeners available through Amazon.
+Once you’ve freed yourself from the initial wave you’ll want to take a few minutes to sharpen your knife using any one of a multitude of first-class sharpeners available through Amazon.
 Just make sure you don’t dawdle because where there’s one horde of zombies there’s always more.

 We hope you found this list helpful and informative and remember; a pocket knife is more than something you carry around to show to your friends.
 It’s actually one of the best friends you’ll ever have.